scale-it/go-web/README.md

 There are some nice [examples](https://github.com/fiorix/go-web/tree/master/examples) including a full featured web application with sign up, using MySQL and
 Redis for storage.

+*example/handlers* contains step by step introduction to handlers package.

 There's also some live stuff: